 What would a connected thermostat be without other cool, connected features?
 The other night as I was heading to bed I received a notification of a winter storm watch in effect for my region, and with the onboard weather forecast, I could see exactly how cold it was getting outside and what the future might hold.
 With that information appearing on both the thermostat and the phone app, as well as the data being used for the Eco IQ™ programming, I knew the Wiser Air Wi-Fi Smart Thermostat was preparing for what was coming.
 Not only is that forward thinking, but incredibly smart as the heat no longer had to compete late to the game with sudden drops in the temperature outside, meaning more savings for me.

 It’s only been a few weeks and my energy profile is still being built, but for the first time, I am excited to see my energy bill at the end of the month.
 I have a feeling that I am going to be impressed even more with the financial results.
 If someone had told me a month ago my home would have heating and air controls that were not only connected, but using data from inside and out to build an optimal profile, I would never have believed it to be true.
 But as I see the glowing box on my wall, I am reminded that technology is amazing, and with a product like the Wiser Air Wi-Fi Smart Thermostat, very obtainable as well.
-The Wiser Air Wi-Fi Smart Thermostat is available for purchase on Amazon.com, HomeDepot.com, the Microsoft Store, New Egg or BestBuy.com
+The Wiser Air Wi-Fi Smart Thermostat is available for purchase on Amazon.com, HomeDepot.com, the Microsoft Store, New Egg or BestBuy.com.
+Welcome to the connected home.

 This is a sponsored post.
 The opinions and facts are my own.